Targets

 ICPs are one of the best ways to build Target Lists.

-A target list can include companies sourced by ICP.
+A target list can include contacts filtered by ICP.

 For example:

-You can use ICPs to source companies, then use personas to source contacts inside those companies.
+You can use ICPs to filter for contacts at matching companies, then use personas to narrow to the right person at each one.

 ICPs and Personas